CHAPTER 3: JAKE

 “I thought that’s who you were!” the woman says, no doubt recalling the recent photos she had seen of me splashed all over the gossip columns, heralding my return to the list of LA’s most eligible bachelors.
-She flips her hair to the side, giving me a flirty flick of her lashes.
+She flips her hair to the side, gives me a flirty flick of her lashes.
 “Why don’t you join me, since you’re buying?”

 By now, the other customers are peering at me with more than idle curiosity.

-I smile in apology as I take the cup of black coffee being proffered over the counter.
+I smile in apology as I take the cup of black coffee proffered over the counter.
 “Maybe next time.”

 I turn toward the barista, “Let Cesar know I’m here?
 Thank you.”

 I log into my laptop just as Cesar strides toward my corner table, a tray laden with food between his hands.
 “What’s good, boss?”